password123456/window_eventlog_parse/setup/README.md

  - If you want set the policy selectively, you can use advanced audit policy configuration.
  - Through this you can set the audit policy items individual. so you can prevent unnecessary event creation and reduce the event log size.
- - If you have active directory you can make these GPO and deploy all of server.
+ - If you have active directory you can make these as GPO and deploy all of server.

 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/setup/advanced_audit_policy1.png">
 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/setup/advanced_audit_policy2.png">